 If you are a victim of dating violence, domestic violence, sexual assault, or stalking—whether the offense occurred on or off campus—there are multiple resources available to you.
 The following explains what you should do and includes a list of these resources.

 REMEMBER, dating violence, domestic violence, sexual assault, and stalking are criminal acts and you are NOT responsible for another’s act that violates your freedom.
 Being a victim of Sexual Misconduct is NEVER a violation of the Honor Code.
-Dating violence, domestic violence, sexual assault, and stalking are violations of the law and BYU’s Sexual Misconduct Policy.
+Dating violence, domestic violence, sexual assault, and stalking are violations of the law and BYU’s Sexual Harassment Policy.

 If you are the victim of dating violence, domestic violence, sexual assault, or stalking, know that BYU is here to help and is able to take certain protective measures to ensure your safety on campus during and after a university investigation.

 Wondering what a Title IX investigation looks like?

 What should I do if I am sexually assaulted?

 1. Assess your physical safety.
 Reach out to those in your support system so they can help you get to a safe place.
 If you are not safe, call 9-1-1 immediately.

 2. Remember that what happened to you was not your fault.

 3. Seek medical attention.
 Even with no physical injuries, it is important to determine the risks of STDs and pregnancy.
 If you would like to get medically checked out and/or possibly undergo the forensic evidence collection process, visit the nearest emergency room.
 You can also visit BYU's Student Health Center during regular business hours.
 Please note this exam is covered by the Utah Office for Victims of Crime in accordance with the Violence Against Women Act (VAWA).
 What happened was not your fault, and the financial cost of this exam should not be placed on you.

 4. Know what your reporting options are.
 Here are some places you can make a report: